-The State of California makes contributions to CalSTRS on behalf of the District.
-These payments consist of State General Fund contributions to CalSTRS in the amount of \$6,470,440 (9.328 percent of annual payroll).
-Contributions are no longer appropriated in the annual Budget Act for the legislatively mandated benefits to CalPERS.
-Therefore, there is no on behalf contribution rate for CalPERS.
+The State of California makes contributions to CalSTRS and CalPERS on behalf of the District.
+These payments consist of State General Fund contributions to CalSTRS and CalPERS in the amount of \$14,098,708 and \$1,779,706 (9.828 percent of annual payroll).
 Under accounting principles generally accepted in the United States of America, these amounts are to be reported as revenues and expenditures.
 Accordingly, these amounts have been recorded in these financial statements.
-On behalf payments have been included in the calculation of available reserves, but have not been included in the budgeted amounts reported in the General Fund - Budgetary Comparison Schedule.